glaucuslinux/glaucus/README.md

 possible while remaining simple and most importantly convenient.

 ## History
-glaucus initially started out as an educational project called snail, and has thus been under development for 2 years now.
+glaucus initially started out as a hobby project called snail, and has thus been under development for 2 years now.

 For more information on glaucus's history, kindly refer to the [History]( https://github.com/glaucuslinux/glaucus/wiki/History) page in the wiki.